 Over the centuries, Nafplio has been invaded and conquered by various nations.
 The Turks, the Arabs, and the Venetians all came to Nafplio, and they have certainly left their mark on the city.

 In Nafplio, old Ottoman mosques sit beside grand Venetian fortresses and neoclassical structures.
-Keep your eyes peeled so as to admire this architectural mishmash which somehow results in a stunning, classy city.
+Keep your eyes peeled so as to admire this architectural mishmash.

 Visit the City of Ancient Tiryns